David Charles Collier

-David Charles Collier, commonly known as D. C. Collier or as "Charlie" and sometimes given the honorary title of "Colonel", was an American real estate developer, civic leader, and philanthropist in San Diego, California during the early years of the 20th century.
-He is best known as the organizer and director of San Diego's Panama California Exposition (1915–16).
+David Charles Collier, commonly known as D. C. Collier or as "Charlie" and sometimes given the honorary title of "Colonel", was an American real estate developer, civic leader, and philanthropist in San Diego, California, during the early years of the 20th century.
+He is best known as the organizer and director of San Diego's Panama–California Exposition (1915–16).
 He was also a prime developer of several areas of San Diego as well as La Mesa and Ramona.
 In his day he was described as "San Diego's foremost citizen."

 Early life

-Collier was born August 14, 1871 in Central City, Colorado.
+Collier was born on August 14, 1871, in Central City, Colorado.
 His parents were David Charles Collier, an attorney, judge, and journalist, and Martha Maria (Johnson) Collier.
 The younger David Charles Collier was generally called "Charlie".
-He moved to San Diego with his family om 1884, when he was 12 years old.
+He moved to San Diego with his family in 1884, when he was 12 years old.
 He and his family often picnicked or camped on the beach in the then-undeveloped neighborhood of Ocean Beach.
-He attended Russ High School (now San Diego High School), then worked as a janitor and a bookkeeper.
-By age 20 he was working as a lawyer in his father's office.
-At age 16 he bought property in Ocean Beach, at "Alligator Rock" (now Ocean Front St. at Bacon and Coronado streets), and built a hut there.
+He attended Russ High School (now San Diego High School), and later worked as a janitor and a bookkeeper.
+At age 16, he bought property in Ocean Beach, at "Alligator Rock" (now Ocean Front St. at Bacon and Coronado streets), and built a hut there.
 He gradually expanded the hut into a large house with a bathing pool and a Japanese garden, where he lived for decades.
+By age 20, he was working as a lawyer in his father's office.